aleklisi/The-Sound-Of-Erlang/article.md

 and play it by recompiling and running the script.
 I saved my output as `"out/increasingSemitones.raw"`.
 You can listen to the result [here](/out/increasingSemitones.mp3).
-I only need `[d, f, a, g, c, e]` notes to play my song, but you might need some more so feel free to extend the semitones_shift/1 function.
+I only need some of the notes to play my songs, but you might need some more so I provided them in the `semitones_shift/1` function.
 Let's provide a helper function for easier sound notation:

 ```erlang